Smattr/rumur/README.rst

 Legal
 -----
-Everything in this repository is in the public domain.
-Use in any way you see fit.
+Everything in this repository is in the public domain, with the exception of:

+* xxHash code in src/librumur/resources/xxhash.*.
+This is BSD licensed as indicated in the file headers.

 .. _CMake: https://cmake.org/
 .. _Clang: https://clang.llvm.org/